ianchouinard/DummyContent/README.md

 A quick node program for generating dummy content JSON files for front end development/prototyping

 ## Info
 Currently, this can be used to generate JSON files with dummy content/data.
-Useful for trying to get realistic and varying conent for making front end prototypes.
+Useful for trying to get realistic and varying content for making front end prototypes.

 Still a work in progress.
 Next on the to do list...
 1. Supported any amount of nested object arrays